 Is $2 million enough money to meet the needs of organizations statewide?

 It’s a solid foundation.
 At the very least, it means cultural spending by the Legislature won’t be reduced because of this funding, since direct legislative appropriations to cultural groups is $1.5 million in fiscal year 2020.
 More important, it’s an opportunity for the division to prove the concept.

-A fair question, and one many within the division and the department, as well as outside supporters, grappled with as the session ended.
-But here’s the reality: For the first time in many years, the majority of legislators didn’t focus on whether they should fund cultural grants.
+For the first time in many years, the majority of legislators didn’t focus on whether they should fund cultural grants.
 The debate centered on how much they should invest.
 More and more legislators recognize the impact of the cultural sector on areas such as quality of life, education, and economic development.
 That sets the stage for continued, and even increased, cultural sector funding.

 Furthermore, legislators showed they trust the Department of Heritage & Arts and the Division of Arts & Museums to use taxpayers’ money wisely.
 It may sound strange for legislators to worry about $2 million in a $19 billion budget, but they take their responsibility to manage the public’s money very seriously.
 So for them to trust somebody else to determine how it’s spent — even a state agency — says a lot.

 What can people do now the session has ended?

 Thank your legislators and the governor’s office for their support of the cultural sector.
 Help them understand how these grants can help.
 Finally, support the grants process going forward and help make a difference in your community.
 For this approach to work, the division needs to develop a system that provides predictable, sustainable funding for all organizations, and those organizations need to buy into the concept from the outset.